Kiran-pro2001/Article-Summarizer/README.md

 # Project Overview
 This Project, will summarized any Big News/Big Article/Big Paragraphs into a readable & short paragraph.
-This can help reader to get big information into a small chunk.
+This can help readers to get big information into a small chunk.

 # Main Purpose
 To save the time of the reader.
 In less time, he/she get the more value from it.